 Certainly, it was a surreal experience to visit the land of your long lost ancestors.
 Now that we have Ancestry.com and numerous online resources, and personal genealogists who will do all the searching for you, I might go back some day, with a more specific plan in mind.
 For it has certainly occurred to me, that possibly I wasn’t even in the right place.
 A few years ago, a distant relative in California contacted me.
 He had tried to do further research and came up empty-handed.
 There are so few records, that I may have to remain content with my “lost in the mists of time” experience.

 A friend brought me back some souvenirs from her Irish trip last year, a Leitrim County flag and a miniature bottle of whiskey, which my leprechaun is enjoying here.

 In the thirty five years since I was there, Ireland has prospered, every small town now a picture of tidy charm.
 Her photographs were gorgeous, but then cameras have improved too.
 Sensibly, she went in May and had two weeks of solid sunshine and balmy weather.
 The clerk in the tourist shop inquired why would you want a souvenir from that place – nobody lives in Leitrim County.
 Well my ancestors once did.
 I placed the flag on Patrick and Mary’s tombstone in our church cemetery, as I thought they might enjoy the fact that a great great granddaughter was thinking of them and their old homeplace.
 I hope their Irish eyes were smiling down on me.

-A few weeks later, the flag was gone, blown away by the wind, or removed by an unappreciative grass-cutter or priest, someone trying to obliterate the past.
+A few weeks later, the flag was gone, blown away by the wind, or removed by the priest or grass-cutter, someone with no respect for the past.